 Though easy approval is an advantage, letting your home serve as collateral can also lead to one of the most dangerous pitfalls of home equity loans, which we’ll discuss in the second half of this article.

-Disadvantages of Using a Home Equity Loan to Consolidate Debt
+Disadvantages of Using Home Equity for Debt Consolidation

-3. If you’re almost finished paying off a debt, you may end up paying more interest on it if it’s incorporated into a longer-term home equity loan.
+3. You may end up paying more with a longer-term home equity loan.

 Other Debt Management and Consolidation Options